-- A list of the areas for which relief has recently been granted, - News Releases detailing the scope of the relief and any special reporting instructions, and
+• A list of the areas for which relief has recently been granted,

+• News Releases detailing the scope of the relief and any special reporting instructions, and

-A link to the Federal Emergency Management Agency's list of federal disaster declarations.
+• A link to the Federal Emergency Management Agency's list of federal disaster declarations.

-See the instructions for boxes 13a through 13c for reporting postponed contributions on page 19.
+See the instructions for boxes 13a through 13c for reporting postponed contributions, later.

 Qualified settlement income.
 Qualified settlement income received in connection with the Exxon Valdez litigation may be contributed to a traditional or Roth IRA.
 See P.L.
 110-343, Division C, sec.
 504 for contribution limitations and Box 2.
-Rollover contributions on page 18.
+Rollover contributions, later.